Foods That Are Poisonous to Your Rat

 Do You Know What NOT to Feed Pet Rats?

 Who doesn't enjoy giving their pet rats treats?!

 You can find great treats from the bird and small animals aisles at the local pet store, but you can also share foods from your dinner plate.
 (My husband is a really good cook; I want little Rattie to try some, too!)
 But not all foods are safe for feeding pet rats, though.
-Do you know what foods are safe, what foods should be fed only once in a while, and what foods are poisonous to pet rats?
+Do you know which foods are safe, which foods should be fed only once in a while, and which foods are poisonous to pet rats?

 Below, you'll find answers!

 "Pet rats instinctively know what to eat and what to avoid."

 Rats are scavengers.
 In the wild they eat extremely cautiously and generally stick to foods they know are safe.
 But when foods are scarce, rats are forced to try new foods.
 A single rat samples a small bit of a new food and returns to the pack where the rest of the rats can inspect the tester's muzzle, breath, and well-being.
 The pack then decides if the food is safe.
 If a food is determined unsafe, the rats avoid it indefinitely.
 These preferences are shared throughout the pack and passed to offspring.